AI Infrastructure Sovereignty: AI-Oriented Data Centers and Sustainability Limits

-Taken together, energy availability, carbon intensity, and water dependence define sustainability limits that function as deployment boundaries for AI infrastructure \cite{IEA2023Datacenters,Xiao2025}.
-These limits cannot be fully offset through incremental efficiency gains at the model or hardware level.
-Once local environmental or grid constraints are reached, additional AI capacity cannot be deployed without fundamental changes in energy systems, cooling technologies, or regulatory frameworks.
-Sustainability therefore acts not as a secondary optimization objective, but as a hard boundary shaping where and how AI-oriented data centers can be built and operated.
+Taken together, energy, carbon, and water define hard boundaries for AI deployment~\cite{IEA2023Datacenters,Xiao2025}.
+These limits cannot be fully offset through incremental improvements in hardware or software.
+Once they are reached, further expansion requires changes in infrastructure, not optimization.

-Sustainability considerations now act as hard boundaries on AI deployment rather than downstream reporting metrics.
-Power sourcing, water availability, heat rejection, and community acceptance directly affect whether projects can proceed at all.
-At scale, sustainability functions as a form of risk management, shaping site selection and architectural choices long before operational efficiency metrics are evaluated.
+This has direct implications for sovereignty.
+Control over AI is not just about data, models, or regulation.
+It depends on whether a region can provide the energy, cooling, and infrastructure needed to run these systems.
+A deployment may satisfy all legal requirements and still be infeasible because of physical constraints.
+In those cases, sovereignty is limited by infrastructure, not policy.

-In some regions, sustainability constraints define sovereignty boundaries more strongly than regulation.
-An AI deployment may meet legal sovereignty requirements yet be infeasible because of water stress, carbon intensity, or community opposition.
-In such cases, sovereignty is effectively constrained by environmental limits.
-Regions that can integrate clean energy, efficient cooling, and sustainability-aware automation gain practical autonomy to deploy and evolve AI systems over time.
+At the same time, regions that can combine reliable energy, efficient cooling, and strong connectivity gain a durable advantage.
+They can deploy and operate AI systems at scale and adapt over time.
+This leads to an uneven global landscape, where some regions can expand continuously while others face hard limits.

-This reality produces an increasingly uneven geography of AI infrastructure.
-Regions that combine abundant clean energy, favorable climate conditions, and mature power and network infrastructure gain a structural advantage in hosting AI workloads \cite{Xiao2025}.
-Other regions face intrinsic limits that restrict scale, increase operational risk, or raise costs beyond sustainable thresholds.
-Understanding these sustainability-driven boundaries is essential for realistic planning of AI capacity and for evaluating claims of autonomy or sovereignty in AI deployment.
-The sustainability limits discussed in this section can be summarized by a small set of resource constraints that directly bound AI infrastructure deployment.
+Table~\ref{tab:sustainability_constraints} summarizes these constraints, showing how each one operates, how it limits deployment, and what mitigation strategies are available.
+Together, they reinforce a central point: sustainability is not an optimization goal, but a feasibility condition.

-Table~\ref{tab:sustainability_constraints} maps energy, carbon, and water considerations to concrete metrics, explains why each acts as a limiting factor at scale, and highlights typical mitigation strategies.
-This framing reinforces the view that sustainability constraints operate as deployment boundaries rather than as secondary tuning parameters, decisively shaping the future footprint of AI-oriented data centers.
+Ultimately, understanding these constraints is essential for assessing sovereign AI capacity.
+What matters is not just what can be designed in software, but what can actually be built and sustained in the physical world.
+The reach of these systems, and therefore the practical scope of sovereignty, is then determined by the optical networks that connect them, which are examined in the next section.